top of page

 John G. Robinson

-John G. Robinson is vice-president of the International Wildlife Conservation Society.
-He edited (with K.H.
-Red ford) Neotropical Wildlife Use and Conservation (1991) and recently published The Wildlife Conservation Society: 100 years of rectitude (1995).
+John G. Robinson is the vice president of the International Wildlife Conservation Society.
+He edited (with K. H. Redford) Neotropical Wildlife Use and Conservation (1991) and recently published The Wildlife Conservation Society: 100 Years of Rectitude (1995).

 John P. Robinson

-John P. Robinson is professor of sociology and director of the Americans’ Use of Time Project at the University of Maryland, College Park.
+John P. Robinson is a professor of sociology and the director of the Americans’ Use of Time Project at the University of Maryland, College Park.
 He is currently coauthoring a new book with Suzanne Bianchi and Melissa Milkie on the changing time use of parents, and is continuing his long-term interest in the mass media and social change.

 Marilynne Robinson